Tribunal Reforms Ordinance 2021

 - No, it isn’t but getting copyright registration is the best way to seek legal remedy as it serves as prima facie evidence in a court of law, in case of any dispute arising out of copyright ownership issue.

 What is the difference between Copyright and Copyleft?

-- Copyleft is like a license or an agreement for a user using the copyleft work, specifically for software.
+- Copyleft is like a license or an agreement for a user using the copylefted work, specifically for software.

-- As per the terms of copyleft, any person has right to freely use, distribute, modify software code but at the same time the user must donate the modified version of the software code under similar terms and condition to freely use, distribute and modify the modified version.
+- As per the terms of copyleft, any person has the right to freely use, distribute, modify software code but at the same time, the user must donate the modified version of the software code under similar terms and conditions to freely use, distribute and modify the modified version.
 This kind of software is called copyleft software.

 - Thus, Copyleft ensures:

 - Anybody redistributing the modified version will provide similar independence to others for freely using, redistributing, and making alterations in that software so that the whole community is benefited.

 - In the case of copyleft, the author (developer) cannot stop others from using, modifying, and redistributing as per the conditions disclosed in the GPL license.

 Is there any Government agency being set up for improving enforcement measures against copyright piracy?